Prevention of type 2 diabetes

 Eat a balanced, low-sugar diet

 Cut down on refined carbohydrates and sugary foods.
-Focus on wholegrains, vegetables, fruits, lean proteins, and healthy fats.
+Choose wholegrains and plenty of vegetables.
+Include lean proteins and healthy fats in your meals.

 Stay active